PowerDNS/pdns/SECURITY.md

 Please do not mail security issues to public lists, nor file a ticket, unless we do not get back to you in a timely manner.
 We fully credit reporters of security issues, and respond quickly, but please allow us a reasonable timeframe to coordinate a response.

-We remind PowerDNS and dnsdist users that under the terms of the GNU General Public License, PowerDNS and dnsdist come with ABSOLUTELY NO WARRANTY.
+We remind PowerDNS and DNSdist users that under the terms of the GNU General Public License, PowerDNS and DNSdist come with ABSOLUTELY NO WARRANTY.
 This license is included in this documentation.

 Yes We Hack
 -----------
 Security issues can also be reported on [our YesWeHack page](https://yeswehack.com/programs/powerdns) and might fetch a bounty.
-Do note that only the PowerDNS software (PowerDNS Authoritative Server, the PowerDNS Recursor and dnsdist) is in scope for the YesWeHack program, not our websites or other infrastructure.
+Do note that only the PowerDNS software (PowerDNS Authoritative Server, the PowerDNS Recursor and DNSdist) is in scope for the YesWeHack program, not our websites or other infrastructure.

 Disclosure Policy
 -----------------